sgmurphy/wordpress-plugins/buttonizer-multifunctional-button/readme.txt

 = Which buttons are available with Buttonizer? = WhatsApp chat, Facebook Messenger, Instagram, Email, SMS, Snapchat, X (Twitter), LinkedIn, Skype, Vkontakte, Phone (click to call), Telegram, Line, WeChat, Viber, Waze, Google maps, Poptin, Custom URL, Page Select.

+= What widgets does Buttonizer support? =

+We have the following widgets natively integrated:
+- WhatsApp widget
+- Facebook Messenger widget
+- Contact form with Webhook support (PRO)
+- Iframe widget (PRO)

+Customize their position and visibility wherever you need.
+With the iframe widget you are able to show YouTube video's, integrate Calendly or any other page or website.

+You can also interact with widgets using the Widget JavaScript API.

 = I don’t see the button on my site, what should I do? = Please make sure you’ve chosen at least one button and clicked on the green “Publish” button.
 If you still don't see any changes on the live site, you can clear the cache of your website if you have a caching plugin.